Kia Sportage Hybrid

 With Ford discontinuing its hugely popular Fiesta, the Corsa’s chief rival, in 2023, it was an opportunity for rivals like Vauxhall to capitalise; Renault said as much about the hybrid Clio it launched last year.
 The current Corsa, introduced in 2019, has a good shout in the short to medium term with handsome looks and a range of power choices under the bonnet, including a pure-electric variant.
 Last year the electric version was updated with range boosted to 255 miles per charge.

-But now new, affordable and good-to-drive small electric cars, such as the Renault 5, Hyundai Inster and Fiat Grande Panda, are arriving to steal some of the Corsa’s thunder.
+But now, new, cheap and good-to-drive small electric cars, such as the Renault 5, Hyundai Inster and Fiat Grande Panda, are arriving to steal some of the Corsa’s thunder.
 All of the above are much more affordable than the electric version of the Vauxhall supermini, so its excellent start in 2025 is looking shaky long term.

-You might have expected the legendary VW Golf to do be doing rather better, but it goes to show how much crossovers and SUVs are now in vogue, and the current eighth-generation model isn’t a darling of the motoring press.
+You might have expected the legendary VW Golf to do be doing even better than fourth in this list, but it goes to show how much crossovers and SUVs are now in vogue, and the current eighth-generation model isn’t a darling of the motoring press.
 However, its frustrating touchscreen infotainment system has been much improved with the Golf Mk 8.5, launched last year, and it has sharper looks and a new plug-in hybrid option capable of 62 miles on electric power alone (officially).
 This has given what many still consider to be the benchmark family hatchback a boost in sales.

 Look beyond the tech and the Golf has many redeeming features.
 The ride quality is excellent and the refinement top notch.
 The handling is pleasing, too, and it comes in many flavours including the sporty GTI and GTI Clubsport, GTE plug-in hybrid, diesel GTD and fire-breathing four-wheel-drive Golf R.